How I am Learning to Say an Emphatic ‘No!’ to Emotional Partner Entitlement In 661 words. #HearMeToo

 As I suspected my beads were right there sitting pretty on my special friend’s wrist.
 “Give them back.”
 I said, “What?’’ he asked, feigning ignorance.
 “My beads of course, I don’t want to give them out so give them back to me”, my voice was picking up a pace, that kind that makes potential husbands get cold feet.
 He smiled at me as he caressed my precious beads on his wrist.
 “But I didn’t ask you for them’’, his words shot through my veins like ice daggers.
 “My point exactly!
 You did not ask me and yet you took them!
 What makes you think you can have what belongs to me without asking me first?!
 Being my friend does not give you the riiiiiight!
 To take anything from me without my permission!”

-The room was silent; I could feel my voice reverberating through the walls.
-I refuse to let this uneasy silence bother me, I stood away from him and I watched as he reluctantly took off my beads and placed them right back on the table where I had put them initially.
+The room was silent.
+I could feel my voice reverberating through the walls.
+Refusing to let the uneasy silence bother me, I stood away from him and watched as he reluctantly took off my beads and placed them right back on the table where I had put them initially.
 I smiled to myself.
 For me, picking up my precious beads and slipping them back on my own wrist where they belonged was victory.
 I was one step closer to Loving the sound of my voice say an emphatic No!
 Without giving in to the emotional blackmail.
 One step closer to stopping even my special friend from thinking that it was okay to just ‘walk away with all my stuff’ and not ask my permission.

 Let’s Talk About It (Think, Reflect and Resolve to Act)